thetwoface/foundryvtt-acks-core-dev/notes/tools.md

 - **webp** Definitely needed to convert icons and other images from other formats into .webp formats.
 - **iconv** Converts the encoding of a file from 1 format to another, which can be very helpful when attempting to open data files generated on a PC app like Excel.

+### Required Node.JS tools

+For running the Compendium generation and parsing tools, you'll probably want these also.

+Listed separately because it's not needed for the main build, currently.
+You can create a separate project just to run your Node scripts if you want to make a standalone parser/processor for the data files.

+- **@foundryvtt/foundryvtt-cli** The Foundry VTT command-line interface which allows you to work with Compendium packs.
+Use this to unpack and repack from a compendium into a collection of JSON files.
+- **papaparse** An excellent CSV / TSV text file parsing library that reads and writes from comma-separated or tab-separated value text files into a collection of JS objects within your script.
+- **yargs** Command-line argument parsing library.

 ### Optional Tools
 - **curl** This is called from a table-of-contents generator script I found.